cloudmesh-community/book/chapters/ai/ai.md

     with open("/path/to/the/nba_2013.csv", 'r') as csvfile:
         nba = pandas.read_csv(csvfile)

-The above portion of code uses pandas to open the downloaded csv file and name it nba, naturally you could name the file anything.
+The previous portion of code uses pandas to open the downloaded csv file and name it nba, naturally you could name the file anything.
 If you want to view the columns in the csv file the following command can be used.